Doctors Note Logo

 This is why chronic pain often requires a broader treatment plan beyond diclofenac alone.

-If your pain has been ongoing and you're struggling to understand what might be causing it, using a Chronic Pain symptom checker can help you identify patterns and potential underlying conditions before your next doctor's visit — giving you a clearer starting point for the conversation.
+If your pain has been ongoing and you're struggling to understand what might be causing it, taking a quick symptom assessment can help you identify patterns and prepare meaningful questions before your next doctor's visit — giving you a clearer starting point for a more productive conversation about your care.

 When to Speak to a Doctor